websanco/liferay-learn/docs/dxp/7.x/en/site-building/displaying-content/using-display-page-templates/configuring-seo-and-open-graph.md

 ### Title

-The *Title* field defines a Display Page's `og:title` property, which determines the title displayed for your content in rich previews.
+The *Title* field defines a Display Page's `og:title` property, which defines the title displayed for your content in rich previews.
 By default, this field is mapped to *Title*, like the HTML title field for SEO.
 While you can select any other Text field, it's best practice to update SEO and Open Graph titles together.

 ![The Title field defines a Display Page's og:title property.](./configuring-seo-and-open-graph/images/06.png)